 Section 504 of the Rehabilitation Act & Americans with Disabilities Act

 Persons with disabilities have the right to equal opportunity for education as prescribed by law.
-Disability Services is responsible for creating a barrier-free environment while empowering students to grow towards independence and self-assertion.
+Access & Disability Resources is responsible for creating a barrier-free environment while empowering students to grow towards independence and self-assertion.